-- A determination fee which is aligned to the outcome of the full assessment of your financial information.
+- A determination fee, which is aligned to the outcome of the assessment of your financial information.

 Debt counsellors can assist you only if you have a monthly income.
-Remember, they are there to help you pay reduced instalments, not to help you avoid paying.
-If you are unemployed, you need to speak to your creditors, so that you can arrange how you will repay the money you owe them.
+They are there to help you pay reduced instalments, not to help you avoid paying.
+If you are unemployed, you need to speak to your creditors, so that you can make arrangements to repay your outstanding balance.

-Should you be retrenched or be unable to work because of an accident, speak to your credit provider about credit life insurance.
-Credit life insurance is the insurance that you take to cover your debt in case you are unable to pay your debt.
-Many consumers are not aware that this insurance is included in their loan contract.
+Should you be retrenched or unable to work because of an accident, speak to your credit provider about credit life insurance.
+Many consumers are not aware that this insurance may be included in their loan contract.

-If you and your partner are married in community of property, you will automatically both be under debt counselling.
+If you and your partner are married in community of property, you will automatically both be under debt counselling, provided both parties consent.
 This is because legally your assets are one.

-When you divorce, you will have to cancel the your debt counselling contract you and to re-apply for a new one.
+Should you divorce while under joint counselling, you will have to cancel your contract and apply for a new one.